nauman-shafique-hashmi/BSTs/README.md

   - Profile image and cover banner setup
   - Bio and contact details configuration
   - Initial account settings for visibility and engagement
-- **Revisions:** Up to 2 round of revisions included; additional revisions at 11 OMR/hour
+- **Revisions:** Up to 2 rounds of revisions included; additional revisions at 11 OMR/hour

 ---